alphagov/govuk-developer-docs/source/manual/get-started.html.md

     dev$ ./replicate-data-local.sh -d path/to/dir -s

-For more information, see the guide in the developer docs on [replicating application data locally for development][data-replication].
+For more information, and for troubleshooting advice, see the guide in the developer docs on [replicating application data locally for development][data-replication].

 [data-replication]: replicate-app-data-locally.html
 [data-replication-aws-access]: replicate-app-data-locally.html#aws-access